stacklok/promptwright/README.md

-This was inspired by the [redotvideo/pluto](https://github.com/redotvideo/pluto), in fact it started as fork, but ended up largley being a re-write, but with a focus on generating large datasets against a local LLM model, as opposed to OpenAI where costs can be prohibitivly expensive.
+This was inspired by the [redotvideo/pluto](https://github.com/redotvideo/pluto), in fact it started as fork, but ended up largley being a re-write, but with a focus on generating large datasets against a local LLM model, as opposed to OpenAI where costs can be prohibitively expensive.

 ## Features